RayHackett/enzymm/README.md

 - `--n-jobs` or `-n`, which controls the number of threads used to parallelize the search.
   By default, it will use one thread less than available on your system using [`os.cpu_count`](https://docs.python.org/3/library/os.html#os.cpu_count).
-- `--unfiltered` or `-u`, which disalbes filtering of matches by RMSD and residue orientation.
+- `--unfiltered` or `-u`, which disables filtering of matches by RMSD and residue orientation.
   By default, filtering is enabled.
 - `--skip-smaller-hits`, which skips searches with smaller templates on a query if a match to a larger template has already been found.
 - `--jess` or `-j`, which controls the RMSD threshold and pairwise distance threshold applied.
-By default sesible thresholds are selected.
+By default sensible thresholds are selected.
 Refer to the Docs for details
 - `--template-dir` or `-t`, though which the user may supply their own template library.
 By default, a library of catalytic templates derived from the M-CSA is loaded.
 - `--conservation-cutoff` or `-c`, which can be set to exclude atoms with B-factors or pLDDT scores below this threshold from matching.
 This is not set by default.

-Further, `EnyzMM` is designed with modularity in mind and comes with a fully useable internal API.
+Further, `EnyzMM` is designed with modularity in mind and comes with a fully usable internal API.
-RPlease refer to the Docs for further reference.
+Please refer to the Docs for further reference.

 ## 🖹 Results

-`EnzyMM` will create the a single output file:
+`EnzyMM` will create a single output file:

 - `{output}.tsv`: A `.tsv` file containing a summary of all results.
 One row is printed per match.

 For visual exploration of matches, you can optionally save an alignment of the template and the matched query residues to a pdb file which can be viewed with any pdb viewer.
 To do so, supply an output directory after the `--pdbs` flag for the `.pdb` files.

 This will also create:

 - `{pdbs_dir}/{query_identifier}_matches.pdb`: One `.pdb` file per query with a structural alignment between template and query residues.
-This can be furhter configured.
+This can be further configured.

 Add additional information to each `.pdb` file with the following flags: